 Lake Winnibigoshish is located adjacent to Leech Lake, within the Chippewa National Forest.
 It encompasses a total surface area of 88 sq mi or 228.5 sq km.
 The lake, often called “Lake Winnie” or “Big Winnie,” has a shoreline composed mainly of undeveloped forests.
 These forests surrounding the lake make it a hot spot for lake resorts.
 The lake is fed by the Mississippi River and hosts numerous freshwater fish species.

-8. Lake Vermillion
+8. Lake Vermilion

-Covering a total surface area of 61 sq mi or 158.9 sq km, Lake Vermillion is one of Minnesota’s largest lakes and one of the most stunning.
+Covering a total surface area of 61 sq mi or 158.9 sq km, Lake Vermilion is one of Minnesota’s largest lakes and one of the most stunning.
 Like most Minnesota lakes, the lake is known for its abundance of walleye and muskie.
 Moreover, Lake Vermilion also offers a picturesque backdrop for getaway photos with its bordering lines of pine and birch trees.

 9. Kabetogama Lake